PhHermann/STRAH/README.md

  nr.STRs = 10, nr.mismatch = 0, reverse.comp = FALSE, STR = "A", species = BSgenome.Ptroglodytes.UCSC.panTro5)
 ```

 The logical parameter *translated_regions* is *FALSE* by default.
-If set to \code{TRUE} then the function assumes that the parameters *start.position* and *end.position* were translated by some tool (e.g. liftOver) from one species to another.
+If set to *TRUE* then the function assumes that the parameters *start.position* and *end.position* were translated by some tool (e.g. liftOver) from one species to another.
 The untranslated and translated positions are included in the output.

 ### Motif_detection

-This function searches for a given "motif" in a sequence (\code{seqName}).
-The argument \code{seqName} can be either a *DNAStringSet* object or refers to a fasta-file.
+This function searches for a given "motif" in a sequence (*seqName*).
+The argument *seqName* can be either a *DNAStringSet* object or refers to a fasta-file.
 Additionally, we provide the option to specify a chromosome as well as start and stop position for a region of the human genome to be analyzed.
 Optionally, one can also specify the number of mismatches and whether the reverse complement has to be searched.

 ```R
 motif_detection(seqName = chr6_1580213_1582559, chrs="",